 The police will tell you whether you are entitled to victim support services, ranging from counselling via sheltered accommodation to therapy.

 You are free to decide whether or not to take up these services.
 Referral is not automatic.

-You are free to decide whether of hot to take up these services.
-Referral is not

 How is my privacy protected?